marinatombas/Ejemplo_python/README.md

      - Another for the top-rated movies.

 ## Files
--`credits.csv`: Contains the credits (actors, directors, etc.) for each movie and show.
+- `credits.csv`: Contains the credits (actors, directors, etc.) for each movie and show.
+- `credits2.csv`: Complementary or updated version of `credits.csv`, with additional or modified information.
+- `titles.csv`: Contains the titles and ratings for each film.